-While one can apply community detection to identify fake accounts [19], doing so hinges on the assumption that fakes always form tightly-knit communities, which is not necessarily true [27].
+While one can apply community detection to identify fake accounts [19], doing so implies that fakes always form tightlyknit communities, which is not necessarily true [27].
 This also means fakes can easily evade detection if they establish sparse connectivity among themselves [9].
-With Integro, we do not make such an assumption.
-In particular, we consider an attacker who can befriend a large number of real or fake accounts, without any formal restrictions.
+In Íntegro, we do not make such assumptions that restrict the capabilities of an attacker to adversely manipulate the graph, including modification to both the fake region and attack edges.